Gradient Descent

 - example of a two-layer logistic regression neural network by Andrew Ng:

-Types of Gradient Descent
+Variants of Gradient Descent

-- SGD itself has various “upgrades”.
+- SGD itself has various “upgrades” variants

-- Adagrad is a version of SGD that scales
+- a version of SGD that scales

-- Adagrad is a version of SGD that scales
+- a version of SGD that scales

-- #Momentum
+- AdaGrad

 Batch gradient descent vs. Stochastic gradient descent

-- batch ones are slow; stochastic ones can avoid local minimum but can be noisy
+- batch ones are slow; stochastic ones can avoid local minimum but can be noisy and computationally inefficient

 - different ways to update weights

-Mini-batch gradient Descent
+Mini-batch gradient descent

 - Mini-batch a compromise between batch and stochastic gradient descent, where the weights are updated after computing the gradient of the loss function with respect to a small batch of training examples (typically between 32 and 512).